slowernews/wisdom-tldr/chapters/chapter_1_self.md

 To become stronger, you must push against resistance, you must struggle, you must sweat, and you must bleed.
 If you want your relationship to be stronger, you will have to face resistance.
 You cannot have a thriving marriage and never face adversity together.
 > *'To risk nothing is to risk even more'*

+Exposing ourselves to potentially uncomfortable situations doesn’t just give us opportunities to grow, but it provides us with the grist for good stories we may well be telling for the rest of our lives

+“I like to do things that are BIG.
+Every year I want to make sure I do something really big.
+Really special.
+I want to do my special thing each year.
+I want my life to compound into wonder.

+people have to risk or we never would have to the moon or making new stuff.
 -->